Cornell Tech: Curriculum

 When the campus opened on Roosevelt Island in 2017, about two-thirds of the students were in Cornell's masters programs, and one third were in the Jacobs Technion-Cornell Institute.
 As of December 2018, Cornell Tech's students and graduates had created over 50 startups between them, and over five hundred graduates had been hired by technology companies.

 Cornell masters programs were offered in computer science, electrical and computer engineering, operations research and information engineering, and business administration.
 Cornell also offered a master of laws in law, technology, and entrepreneurship.

 The Jacobs Technion-Cornell Institute is a joint academic venture between Cornell and the Technion that offers two-year master's degrees programs in which students focus on one of two "hubs", "Connective Media" and "Health Tech,"; as of 2017 a third hub called "Urban Life" was planned.
 Graduates from the Jacobs Institute are awarded degrees by both Cornell and Technion.
 It also has a postdoc program called "Runway" that supports postdocs seeking to start companies such as Nanit and Data Incubator.

 The Jacobs Institute has an intellectual property policy of its own, not subject to Cornell's or Technion's, under which the institute grants licenses to companies started by post-docs using a simple contract and taking only a promissory note for equity valued at the support it gives to post-docs in salary and by being at Cornell Tech.

+Faculty

+A full list of Cornell Tech faculty members can be found on this page of its official website.
+A list of its faculty with Wikipedia entries is here: :Category:Cornell Tech faculty.